AlaskaAirlines/auro-flight/docs/partials/index.md

 <hr/>

-## DoT regulations

-Department of Transportation regulations mandate that the arrival and departure cities' font size and color be identical to the operational disclosures (for instance, AA 3210 is operated by Envoy Air on behalf of American Airlines).

-## Accessibility

-The `<auro-flight>` custom element is accessible by screen readers by default.
-Due to the style of content within, while this is accessible, it's up to the user of the element to determine if information is useable and/or necessary for a screen reader experience.
-If this element is being used for illustrative purposes and the details of the flight are outlined in greater detail outside the scope of this element, `aria-hidden='true'` is recommended.

 ## Recommended Use and Version Control

 There are two important parts of every Auro component.
 The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the custom element.
 The class is exported and then used as part of defining the Web Component.
 When importing this component as described in the <a href="#install">install</a> section, the class is imported and the `auro-flight` custom element is defined automatically.